-Are you a resident of Alberta and want to find out some basic information about applying for your Driver’s Licence in Alberta?
+Are you a resident of Alberta and want to find out some basic information about applying for your Alberta Drivers License?
 Here are the facts that you need to know about Alberta’s Graduated Driver Licensing program.

 1-for professional drivers of all vehicles

 3-for drivers of vehicles with 3 (or more) axles

 4-drivers of taxis or ambulances

 5-drivers who will be operating cars, motor homes, lightweight trucks or mopeds

 6-operators of mopeds and motorcycles

 7-beginning drivers who are still learning how to operate 2 axle vehicles, mopeds or motorcycles (also known as a learner’s licence)